DIY: Pocket Square Sewing Tutorial

 So you think you can’t sew.
 I bet you can sew a pocket square.
 It’s one of the simplest things you can make.
 Then you can jazz it up by using fancy stitches.
 Everyone will wonder how you learned to sew so fast.
-Keep reading for this fun DIY.
+Keep reading for this fun project.
+Check out all my other DIY posts and art resource page.

 What you will need